 The spread of Covid-19 and its effective tackling because of various vaccines again proved that vaccinations are here to stay.
 As the World Health Organisation marks the last week of April as ‘World Immunization Week’, we look at why inoculations against diseases are not just necessary but critical.

 1. Effective protection from dangerous diseases and better health

 Vaccines help build our body’s natural immunity to diseases and prevent us from falling ill.
-Children and adults can be protected from infections in the most effective way through a vaccination.
+Children and adults can be protected from infections in the most effective way through vaccination.
 The Centers for Disease Control and Prevention (CDC) in the US, for instance, recommends vaccinations throughout our life – including those to prevent influenza, hepatitis B and human papillomavirus (HPV).

 Vaccines are among the safest medical products.
 They are rigorously tested and undergo prolonged research before and while being developed to ensure they deliver the intended benefit without harmful side effects.

 Typically, it takes many years to make a vaccine and put it through mandatory trials before getting approval.
 Further, a vaccine is also monitored for any rare side effects while in use by the health regulatory agencies.
 But unusually in the case COVID-19, considering the havoc it is causing around the world, over 50 vaccines are in development and up to nine have already been approved.

 Since smallpox and polio vaccines were introduced, these diseases have been eradicated almost completely from around the world.
 Vaccines for diseases like measles and diphtheria have been successful in reducing incidence by 99.9%.
 Vaccines prevent up to 3 million deaths worldwide every year.